It’s been a while I’m experiencing issues with git stash. If you don’t know that command yet,

 The stash is a temporary area working like a stack.
 You can push changes onto it via git stash

-; you can pop changes from top with git stash pop
+or git stash save; you can pop changes from top with git stash pop.
+You can also apply a very

-specific part of the stack with git stash apply <stash id>
+specific part of the stack with git stash apply <stash id>.
+Finally you can get the list of all

-the stashes with git stash list
+the stashes with git stash list.

-command to stash changes in order to make the working directory clear
+We often use the git stash command to stash changes in order to make the working directory clear

 again so that we can apply a patch, pull some changes, change branch, and so on.
 For those purposes,